Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 - Eshopper was tested by friends and family to obtain User feedback, improve User Experience and detect any potencial issues.

 ### Know Bugs

-- The quantity input on the cart page is too big for small screens.
-It is not displayed properly and it is impossible to see the input number.
-- Home page hero image is not rendered on Iphone nor Ipad
+- Home page hero image is not rendered on Iphone 12 pro Max.
-- On mobile phones, once the page is loaded, the page content is often zoomed in.
-Needs to be adjusted manually or refresh page.
-- On mobile phones, in the shopping cart page, the table does not fit in the screen completly.
-Needs to be adjusted manually.

 [Back to contents](#contents)